Samora Machel Monument

 The Samora Machel Monument in Mbuzini, near Komatipoort in the Mpumalanga province of South Africa, marks the spot where the plane carrying the then-President of Mozambique crashed in 1986.
-It resulted in the deaths of President Machel and several Mozambican ministers.
+It resulted in the death of President Machel and several Mozambican ministers.
 It was declared a National Heritage Site in 2006.

 The monument was inaugurated by Joaquim Chissano and Nelson Mandela on 19 January 1999.
 It was constructed at a cost of $240,000 and incorporates some of the wreckage of the plane.
 Its central feature is 35 tubes of steel, symbolising the number of lives lost in the air crash, that create a wailing sound in the wind.

 A planned R11.2 million upgrade was to add access roads, an amphitheater, a helipad and buildings.

 In 2006 a nearby library with a collection of books in English and Portuguese was opened.
 A statue of Machel, donated by Norwegian anti-apartheid artists, was also erected at the site.